Convenor: Professor Igor Lerner (Birmingham)

 Module code: QFTCM

-Commitment: 10 2-hour lectures in the 1st semester, followed by 5 2-hour lectures in the 2nd semester.
+Commitment: 10 x 2-hour lectures in the 1st semester, followed by 5 x 2-hour lectures in the 2nd semester.

 In the past few decades, the focus of research in condensed matter physics has shifted towards many-particle problems.
 Although historically a one-particle approach in terms of "quasi-particles", based on Landau's Fermi-liquid theory, was hugely successful for the description of electrons in metals or cold atomic Fermi gases, it utterly fails in describing "strongly-correlated" systems or even single-particle motion in a disordered potential.

 The most appropriate language to describe many-body problems is that of quantum field theory.
 I chose for the present course a particular "dialect" of this language - the functional integral approach.
 It is particularly convenient for two most important tasks.
 First, changing variables in the functional integral allows one to find the best available "non-interacting" reference state for the system, corresponding to one or another mean-field (MF) approximation.
 Second, by considering fluctuations around the reference state (which play the role of low-energy elementary excitations for the system), one can find relevant corrections to the MF solution by building regular (diagrammatic) expansion.
 I will apply these techniques to a few condensed-matter systems, aiming mostly at illustrating the capabilities of the method rather than describing in detail physical properties of these systems.

 In this introductory course, I will use the most pedestrian approach to introducing the functional integral, focusing on its applications rather than on its derivation.

 - Green's function as a functional integral: a simple derivation for non-interacting systems; a giant leap to interacting ones.

 - Changing variables: Hubbard-Stratonovich transformation as a "functional bosonization"